vocdoni/davinci-node/README.md

 > 💡 **Note:** The Ethereum address can be any valid address.
 It's used for accounting purposes and tracking success/failed jobs, but does not need to own any funds.

-## 🧑‍🧑‍🧒‍🧒 Run a CSP: Census Service Provider
+## 🧑‍🧑‍🧒‍🧒 Run a CSP: Credentials Service Provider

-A **Census Service Provider (CSP)** is responsible for creating and verifying cryptographic proofs that validate the inclusion of voters (or participants) in a census.
-It abstracts away the underlying cryptographic details and provides a unified interface for different census proof mechanisms.
+A **Credential Service Provider (CSP)** allows organizations to validate users manually and based off of any arbitrary criteria.
+Rather than a static census published before-hand, CSP census allows each user to be evaluated for voting eligibility individually, throughout the duration of the voting process.

+In order to prove they are a member of the census, a voter needs to retrieve a certificate of eligibility from the CSP for that process.
+The CSP first verifies the user's validity and then provides this certificate (proof) by signing the voter address and the process ID.

 ### Supported Census Origins

+The sequencers only supports the following census origin, that may be used by the CSP's to generate valid proofs for the voters.

 | Census Origin Variable | Value | Description |
 |:---|:---:|:---|